kirenz/codelabs/markdown/airflow-setup/airflow-setup.md

 ✅ Create a simple pipeline

-Next, you may want to proceed with this tutorial to build another DAG:
+Next, you may want to proceed with this tutorial to build another DAG (there are more examples when you scroll down):

 - [Airflow DAG example](https://airflow.apache.org/docs/apache-airflow/stable/tutorial.html)